ForgeRock/forgeops/docker/opendj/README.md

 Examples provided under the bootstrap directory:

-* bootstrap/cts/  - configures DJ for an OpenAM CTS server
+* bootstrap/cts/  - configures DJ for an AM CTS server
 * bootstrap/userstore/ - Configures DJ as a sample user data store.
 If you want some sample users populated, set the environment variable `NUMBER_SAMPLE_USERS=100`.